World Environment Day: 2013

 The 2013 theme for World Environment Day was "Think.Eat.Save".

-The campaign addressed the huge annual wastage and losses in food, which, if conserved, would release a large quantity of food as well as reduce the overall carbon footprint.
-The campaign aimed to bring about awareness in countries with lifestyles resulting in food wastage.
-It also aimed to empower people to make informed choices about the food they eat so as to reduce the overall ecological impact due to the worldwide production of food.
+The campaign addressed the huge annual food waste and losses, which, if conserved, would release a large quantity of food and reduce the overall carbon footprint.
+The campaign aimed to raise awareness in countries with lifestyles that lead to food waste.
+It also aimed to empower people to make informed choices about the food they eat, thereby reducing the overall ecological impact of worldwide food production.
 The host country for the year's celebrations was Mongolia.